hschhhwwwo0o/yamu/modules/mock-up-generator/README.md

 - iWatch SE
 - iPad 10

-The module implements the claims:
+The module implements the requirements:

 | Function                                 | ID                                 |
 | :--------------------------------------- | :--------------------------------- |